 Click the “Export” option from the top toolbar.

 Leave the format as SQL and click, “Go.”

 Your web browser will then begin the download process.

-If you use Softaculous to install osCommerce, you can set it to automatically create backups for you.
+If you use Softaculous to install osCommerce, you can set it to create backups for you automatically.
 This is a useful feature if you don’t want to use File Manager or FTP applications to backup the website manually.